Climate Excellence Standard for health sector suppliers

 This standard defines the high bar of performance that suppliers should strive to achieve.
 It complements standards that set strong criteria for health sector suppliers to achieve.
 Health Care Without Harm and Practice Greenhealth will continue to push the bar higher and showcase exemplars while being directionally aligned with related efforts to reduce supply chain emissions.

-Will suppliers have to conduct another self-assessment when Phase 2 takes effect in 2026?
+Will suppliers who met the Phase 1 standard have to conduct another self-assessment in 2026?

 Yes.
-The current provisions are in effect through 2025.
-Starting in 2026, the standard will include all of the criteria in Phase 1, plus additional criteria.
+Starting January 1, 2026, the standard will include criteria from Phase 1, plus additional criteria.
 Suppliers who claim to meet the standard before 2026 will have to re-assess their performance against the new criteria in order to continue to claim excellence per the standard.

 Where can I go for additional information?